logpacker/go-questions/README.md

 A: c

 ---10/10.txt---
-Q: What's correct verb should we use with fmt.Printf to print boolean?
+Q: What verb should we use with fmt.Printf to print boolean?

 a. %v
 b. %t